mfliedner/algorithms/README.md

 out-of-place and in-place implementations of Quicksort with random pivot

 ## JavaScript Algorithms
-JavaScript implememtations of Mergesort, Bubblesort, Quicksort, and Binary Search
+JavaScript implementations of Mergesort, Bubblesort, Quicksort, and Binary Search